nf-core/stableexpression/README.md

 2. Using Expression Atlas (manual mode)

-You can instead provide yourself the Expression Atlas accessions you want to include in the analysis.
-The pipeline will download the corresponding counts and experimental designs.
+The pipeline will download the count datasets and experimental designs corresponding to the provided accessions.

 ```bash
 nextflow run nf-core/stableexpression \